jjdabr/forecastNet/README.md

 - The TensorFlow implementation is written for univariate time-series.
 The PyTorch implementation accepts multivariate datasets (it has been tested with univariate datasets and datasets with multivariate inputs and a univariate output).
 - Please read the README files in each implementation's directory.

+## Bibtex Citation

+@InProceedings{10.1007/978-3-030-63836-8_48,
+author="Dabrowski, Joel Janek
+and Zhang, YiFan
+and Rahman, Ashfaqur",
+editor="Yang, Haiqin
+and Pasupa, Kitsuchart
+and Leung, Andrew Chi-Sing
+and Kwok, James T.
+and Chan, Jonathan H.
+and King, Irwin",
+title="ForecastNet: A Time-Variant Deep Feed-Forward Neural Network Architecture for Multi-step-Ahead Time-Series Forecasting", booktitle="Neural Information Processing", year="2020", publisher="Springer International Publishing", address="Cham", pages="579--591", abstract="Recurrent and convolutional neural networks are the most common architectures used for time-series forecasting in deep learning literature.
+Owing to parameter sharing and repeating architecture, these models are time-invariant (shift-invariant in the spatial domain).
+We demonstrate how time-invariance in such models can reduce the capacity to model time-varying dynamics in the data.
+We propose ForecastNet which uses a deep feed-forward architecture and interleaved outputs to provide a time-variant model.
+ForecastNet is demonstrated to model time varying dynamics in data and outperform statistical and deep learning benchmark models on several seasonal time-series datasets.", isbn="978-3-030-63836-8"
+}